-Retirement

-A guide to how your finances might change when you retire
+Retirement A guide to how your finances might change when you retire

 When you retire your main source of income is likely to switch from a salary to your pensions.
 You may have several pensions such as a company pension, a private pension and a State Pension.
 If you have savings or investments, you may want to take an income from these too.
-And you may also be entitled to certain state benefits such as a free bus pass, free NHS prescriptions and the Winter Fuel Payment.

-Your pension income

-It's important to work out what income you might have in retirement and how your spending might change.
+And you may also be entitled to certain state benefits such as a free bus pass.
+Your pension income It's important to work out what income you might have in retirement and how your spending might change.
 This way you can ensure you have enough money to live on and be as financially comfortable as possible.

-State Pension

-Most people are entitled to at least some State Pension when they reach their State Pension age.
-You can find out what your State Pension age is at: gov.uk/state-pension-age and how much State Pension you might be entitled at: gov.uk/check-state-pension

-Pension from an employer

-There are different types of workplace pensions.
+State Pension Most people are entitled to at least some State Pension when they reach their State Pension age.
+You can find out what your State Pension age is at: gov.uk/state-pension-age and how much State Pension you might be entitled at: gov.uk/check-state-pension At least ten years from when you plan to retire, it's a good idea to check the amount of pension you may get at retirement.
+Pension from an employer There are different types of workplace pensions.

 You may be entitled to an income in retirement from your current or previous employers which is based on your earnings and the length of time you are/were in the scheme.
 The types of pension schemes that offer this are known as defined benefit pensions otherwise known as final salary or career average schemes.
 You should ask your current or previous employers for details of how much this might be.
 Nowadays, most employers offer a defined contribution workplace pension scheme.
 With these schemes both you and/or your employer contribute to your pension pot.
 The benefits you receive at retirement depend on how much you and your employer have paid in to your pension pot, how long this money has been invested and how your investments have performed over this period.
 There is however no promise from your employer to provide you with an income in retirement.
-Instead, once you reach age 55 you can decide what you want to do with your pension pot and how/if this will provide you with an income in retirement.
+Instead, once you reach age 55, increasing to age 57 from 6 April 2028, you can decide what you want to do with your pension pot and how/if this will provide you with an income in retirement.
+You don't have to take any of your pension at this age though.